[Updated Sept. 20, 2018 with support for custom OpenVPN configurations. Originally published April 5, 2018.]

 Windscribe has a good variety of resources on its website, including setup guides, FAQs and an extensive Knowledge Base of advice for problems you may encounter.
 There's a link within each interface for help.
 The website lets you email questions, talk to a chat app named Garry, submit a support ticket and even pose questions in a Windscribe-dedicated Reddit forum.

-Windscribe allows an unlimited number of secure connections at once, has a wide range of setup options for many platforms and offers an enticing free service that should be ideal for casual users and infrequent travelers.
+Windscribe allows an unlimited number of secure connections at once, has a wide range of setup options for many platforms, offers an enticing free service that should be ideal for casual users and infrequent travelers, and, at long last, is very fast.

 The paid service is inexpensive if you buy a full year at once, and you can set it up and pay for it anonymously.
 Based in Toronto, Windscribe is technically beyond the jurisdiction of U.S. authorities.

-Windscribe has connection points in about 50 countries, but its array of only 300 servers is a small fraction of some other services' deployments, and its network performance was decent but unspectacular.
+Windscribe has connection points in about 50 countries, but its array of about 500 servers is a small fraction of some other services' deployments.
 The service includes a firewall, but there aren't many protocol or encryption settings to customize.

 Overall, Windscribe's unlimited connections make it an enticing VPN, and the generous free service is ideal for people who don't need a VPN for day-to-day purposes.
-But among paid services, Private Internet Access is cheaper, faster and more reliable, and it has more servers throughout the world.
+Among paid services, Private Internet Access is still cheaper and has more servers throughout the world, but overall is has just a razor-thin advantage over Windscribe.

 Client software platforms: Windows, Mac, Android, iOS, Linux; Chrome, Firefox and Opera extensions